cinchy-co/Documentation/frequently-asked-questions.md

 **COALESCE(CAST(\[Person 1] AS VARCHAR(50)),CAST(\[Person 2] AS VARCHAR(50)),\[Member])**

-## I cannot disable Change Approvals
+## I can't disable Change Approvals

 This is caused by records in Draft status.
 To retrieve these records, run a query with return type Query Results (Including Draft Data).